Queen Kyŏngsun

-Queen Kyŏngsun of the Munju Pak clan (1268–?) was the first wife of Yi Chun and mother of Yi Jachun who would become Joseon's founder, Yi Seonggye's father.
+Queen Kyŏngsun of the Munju Pak clan was the first wife of Yi Ch'un and mother of Yi Jachun who would become Joseon's founder, Yi Seonggye's father.
 She was posthumously honoured as Queen Kyŏng at first.

 Biography

 Lady Pak was born in 1268 as the daughter of a Yuan dynasty's Cheonho, Pak Kwang, Internal Prince Anbyeon who was a son of Pak T'ong.
-She later married Yi Chun with the couple having 5 sons and 2 daughters.
+She later married Yi Ch'un with the couple having 5 sons and 2 daughters.
 After her death, instead of remarrying, her husband took Lady Cho, the daughter of Cho Yanggi, as a concubine.

 On July 28, 1392, her grandson, Yi Sŏnggye established the new dynasty, the Joseon Dynasty.
 As the grandmother of the king, Lady Pak was given royal title of Kyŏngbi and later on April 22, 1411, her great-grandson, Taejong of Joseon, gave her a posthumous name Queen Kyŏngsun.
 Her tomb was located in Sulleung, Heungnam-si, South Hamgyeong Province.